HoltBosse/Alba/README.md

 ## Installation
 1. Download .zip and extract into working directory
 2. run `composer install`
-3. run `composer albaconfigure`
-4. Follow prompts in terminal
+3. Follow prompts in terminal

 That's it, now browse to /admin to start.
 See [wiki](https://github.com/HoltBosse/Alba/wiki) for more info.